-One of the biggest announcements at SOLIDWORKS WORLD this year was the inclusion of SOCIAL COLLABORATION SERVICES (or SCS) at no cost with every seat of SOLIDWORKS on subscription.
-SCS enables a variety of tools which allow design teams to access their design information anywhere, anytime and from any device.
-Amongst other things, teams utilizing SCS can create Dashboards to manage their projects, create communities to chat and share ideas, and setup shared 3DDrives to sync files between the cloud and their local hard drive.
-All of the apps included in SCS are shown in image 1, below.
+Business Innovation enables a variety of tools which allow design teams to access their design information anywhere, anytime and from any device.
+Among other things, teams utilizing Business Innovation can create Dashboards to manage their projects, create communities to chat and share ideas, and setup shared 3DDrives to sync files between the cloud and their local hard drive.

 Syncing files between the 3DDrive in the cloud to a local drive on my computer was one of the first things I wanted to try.
 To test this new tool, I am going to share SOLIDWORKS libraries of templates, sheet formats, and materials across my entire design team.
 This will ensure that my entire team is always working from the same standardized company libraries.
-With the 3D Experience Platform and SCS, this is as easy as drag & drop.
+With the 3DEXPERIENCE Platform and Business Innovation, this is as easy as drag & drop.

 Step 1: Setting up a 3D drive